Ph.D., Clemson University

 I have partnered with the Joint Fire Sciences Program and USDA Forest Service to study the effects of prescribed fire on the roosting ecology of Indiana bats (Myotis sodalis).
 Frequent landscape-scale fires are important for restoration of pines and oaks, which were common in prehistoric forests, but little is known about the effects of large-scale prescribed burning on wildlife.
 Concerns about impacts to Indiana bats are a key factor in deciding when and where large-scale burns can be implemented in the southern Appalachian Mountains.
 Because Indiana bats primarily roost in conifer snags in this region, fire may indirectly benefit bats by restoring pine habitats and by creating new snags.
 However, we know very little about how prescribed fire affects existing snags and whether fire can create sufficient snags to replace those that are destroyed.
 The data from this study will inform management decisions and policy guidelines that balance the needs of Indiana bats with the needs of the fire-adapted ecosystem in which they exist.

-I am initiating a study of eastern small-footed bats, which are rare across their range.
+I recently completed a study of eastern small-footed bats, which are rare across their range.
 These bats are so tiny (4–6 g) that, until recently, it has been virtually impossible to use radio telemetry to track them and little is known about their natural roosts. ).
 In the northeastern United States, eastern small-footed bat populations have declined significantly due to White-nose Syndrome (WNS), an emerging infectious disease that is causing local extinctions of cave-wintering bat species.
-The objective of this study is to study the roosting ecology of eastern small-footed bats, including locating and describing natural roosts, measuring bats’ movements, and measuring bats’ temperatures in their roost sites relative to ambient temperature.
-The study is likely to answer or provide baseline data to explore the following questions: what are the characteristics of natural roosts in the southern Appalachians, what is the size of the roosting range for male bats, how does temperature affect micro- and macro-habitat selection, where do eastern small-footed bats mate, where do they overwinter, and how might habitat destruction and climate change affect this species?
+The objective of our study was to study the roosting ecology of eastern small-footed bats, including locating and describing natural roosts, measuring bats’ movements, and measuring bats’ temperatures in their roost sites relative to ambient temperature.
+The study provided baseline data on the characteristics of natural roosts in the southern Appalachians, the size of the roosting range for male bats, and how bats choose roost sites in bridges, which are often used by both male and female eastern small-footed bats.

 Lima, S.L. and J.M.
 O=Keefe.